What Makes Rum the Most Diverse Spirit You're Not Drinking?

 Five Rum Bottles to Start Your Collection

-1. Plantation Trois Étoiles (White) — A blend of rums from Barbados, Jamaica, and Trinidad.
+- Plantation Trois Etoiles (White) — A blend of rums from Barbados, Jamaica, and Trinidad.
 Clean enough for a Daiquiri, characterful enough to sip.
+An exceptionally versatile first rum.

-2. Appleton Estate Signature (Gold) — Jamaican rum with a touch of funk, vanilla, and orange.
-Incredibly versatile.
+- Appleton Estate Signature (Gold) — Jamaican rum with a touch of funk, vanilla, and orange.
+Incredibly versatile for mixing and perfectly pleasant neat.

-3. Ron Zacapa 23 (Aged) — Guatemalan rum aged at high altitude.
+- Ron Zacapa 23 (Aged) — Guatemalan rum aged at high altitude.
 Rich, smooth, and complex enough for sipping neat.
+An eye-opener for whiskey lovers.

-4. Rhum J.M.
+- Rhum J.M.
 Blanc (Agricole) — The grassy, herbal side of rum.
-Opens up a completely different flavor world.
+Opens up a completely different flavor world and challenges everything you think you know about the category.

-5. Smith & Cross (Navy Strength) — Jamaican pot still rum with intense tropical fruit and funk.
-A cocktail powerhouse.
+- Smith & Cross (Navy Strength) — Jamaican pot still rum with intense tropical fruit and funk.
+A cocktail powerhouse that transforms any drink it enters.

 Rum Old Fashioned — 60ml aged rum, 1 tsp demerara syrup, 2 dashes Angostura bitters.
 Stirred and served over a large ice cube.
-Shows how aged rum can stand in for whiskey beautifully.
+Shows how aged rum can stand in for whiskey beautifully, often with even more complexity and tropical depth.

 Start Exploring Tonight